pkd2512/pkd2512.github.io/src/contents/projects/dodata.md

   - UI Design
   - Visual Identity

 links:
   - type: doc
     url: projects/dodata/
     label: 🗒️ Read more

 intro:
   hed: DoData

-  dek: "Even though excellent nuggets of knowledge are freely available on the internet, many individuals, especially the underprivileged, do not have access to it.
+  dek: 'Even though excellent nuggets of knowledge are freely available on the internet, many individuals, especially the underprivileged, do not have access to it.
 To address the situation, DoData was envisaged — as a not-for-profit organization, whose main objective is to enable the donation of data (internet) for the needy.
-I worked on the User Interface Design of the mobile app for DoData during my internship at Rupeelog in the summer of 2017."
+I worked on the User Interface Design of the mobile app for DoData during my internship at Rupeelog in the summer of 2017.'

   img: projects/dodata/hero.webp